GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-09_git_github.md

   * [GitHub learning lab](https://lab.github.com/){:target="_blank"}

-If you are more traditional, you could also start with the original [Git getting started guide at git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control){:target="_blank"}.
+If you are more traditional, you could also start with the original [Git getting started guide at git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control){:target="_blank"}
+ or with this [paper published in PLOS Computational Biology](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668){:target="_blank"}.